thamo-nature/Lyric-Video/README.md

 All the necessary tweaks are already in the comment of the source file.</br>
 you must install Imagemagick to work on this repo,</br>
 Happy coding.

-https://youtu.be/qPabpNq45D8 (This video made with this bash script)
+https://www.youtube.com/watch?v=S6R8qdEACsM(This video made with this bash script)